89luca89/distrobox/docs/README.md

 Distrobox depends on a container manager to work, you can choose to install either podman or docker.

 Please look in the [Compatibility Table](compatibility.md#host-distros) for your distribution notes.

+There are ways to install [Podman without root privileges and in home.](compatibility.md#install-podman-in-a-static-manner) This should play well with completely sudoless setups and with devices like the Stean Deck.

 ---